pzivich/Delicatessen/docs/Optimization Advice.rst

 for most regression implementations.
 Pre-washing the initial values allows ``delicatessen`` to 'borrow' the strength of more stable methods.

-Finally, ``delicatessen`` offers the option to run the optimization procedure for a subset of the estimating functions.
+Finally, ``delicatessen`` offers the option to run the optimization procedure for a subset of the estimating functions via the optional ``subset`` argument.
 Therefore, some parameters can be solved outside of the procedure and only the remaining subset can be searched for.
 This option is particularly valuable when an estimator consists of hundreds of parameters.

 Increase iterations
 --------------------

 If neither of those works, increasing the number of iterations is a good next place to start.
+The default is ``5000`` but can easily be increased via ``MEstimator(...).estimate(..., maxiter=10000)``.

 Different optimization
 ----------------------

 By default, ``MEstimator`` uses the Levenberg-Marquardt for root-finding and ``GMMEstimator`` uses the BFGS for minimization.
-However, ``delicatessen`` also supports other algorithms in ``scipy.optimize``.
-Additionally, manually-specified root-finding algorithms can also be used.
-Other algorithms may have better operating characteristics for some problems.
+However, ``delicatessen`` also supports other algorithms available in ``scipy.optimize``.
+Additionally, custom or manual root-finding algorithms can be used.
+Some algorithms may have better operating characteristics for particular types of problems.

 Non-smooth equations
 --------------------